-Close-Up is a column that spotlights films now playing on MUBI.
-MUBI is playing General Della Rovere (1959) in the United States September 1 - 30, 2016.
+Close-Up is a feature that spotlights films now playing on MUBI.
+Roberto Rossellini's General Della Rovere (1959) is playing in the United States September 1 - 30, 2016.

 For a time, it seemed Roberto Rossellini was ready to leave behind the devastation of World War II, a milieu he as much as anyone helped to indelibly commit to cinematic memory with his Neorealist masterworks.
 While a traumatized psyche remained in films that followed his trilogy of Rome, Open City